MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **IsClickToRunInstall** - Flag indicating if install was a click to run install.
 Allows us to identify issues that might be specific to the Click-To-Run install mechanism.

   - **IsDebug** - Flag indicating if the Office build is a Debug build.
-Allows us to identify if issues are coming from Debug builds which may behave differently.
+Allows us to identify if issues are coming from Debug builds, which may behave differently.

   - **IsInstalledOnExternalStorage** - Flag indicating if Office was installed on an external storage device.
 Let's us determine if issues can be traced to an external storage location.

   - **IsOEMInstalled** - Flag indicating if Office was installed by an original equipment manufacturer (OEM).
-Let's us determine if the application was installed by an OEM which can help us classify and identify issues.
+Let's us determine if the application was installed by an OEM, which can help us classify and identify issues.

   - **PreviousVersion** - The version of Office that was previously installed on the machine.
 Allows us to roll back to a previous version if the current one has an issue.

   - **ProcessFileName** - The name of the application filename.
-Allows us to identify the name of the executable which is generating the data as there may be several different process filenames reporting as the same app name.
+Allows us to identify the name of the executable that is generating the data as there may be several different process filenames reporting as the same app name.

 #### Client